-1) Objective To har

-To harmonize the maximum levels of pesticides which are permitted in animal feedingstuffs.
+1) Objective To harmonize the maximum levels of pesticides which are permitted animal nutrition.

-Council Directive 87/519/EEC of 19 October 1987 amending
+2) Community measure Council Directive 87/519/EEC of 19 October 1987 amending in animal feedingstuffs.

-Directive 74/63/EEC on undesirable substances and products in animal nutrition.
+Directive 74/63/EEC on undesirable substances and products in pesticide residues in the Annex.

-1. New requirements for maximum permitted levels for undesirable substances.
-These take into account the inclusion of a further list of pesticide residues in the Annex.
+New requirements for maximum permitted levels for undesirable substances.
+These take into account the inclusion of a further list of maximum permitted content in particular feedingstuffs.

-2. Addition to the Annex of a list of pesticide residues and their maximum permitted content in particular feedingstuffs.
+2. Addition to the Annex of a list of pesticide residues and their